Apply for the Exam - Commercial General Building Contractors

 Candidates will have 1 year from the application approval date to take the exam.
 There is a maximum limit of 3 times an eligible candidate can sit for the exam within the 1 year period.
 If the candidate has not passed the exam within these 3 attempts, he/she can reapply to take the exam once their 1 year of eligibility from the application approval date has expired.

 Candidates who cheat or attempt to cheat on the NASCLA Accredited Examination for Commercial General Building Contractors, or who otherwise breach the Agency’s security policies and procedures, will have their examination scores invalidated, will forfeit all fees, be barred from reapplying to take the examination for a period of 12 months, may be subject to legal action and will be further subject to all examination and fee requirements in place at the time or re-application.
 If a candidate cheats or attempts to cheat on the Examination which is administered by an entity other than the Agency, the candidate will also need to follow the re-take policy set in place by that entity, with the stricter of the two policies being applicable.
 Candidates who attempt to steal Examination information could face a range of administrative, civil and criminal charges.

 NASCLA Security Agreement

 In order for NASCLA to verify your identity, please fill out the fields below.
-This information must match your pre-approval application to sit for the NASCLA Accredited Examination for Commercial General Building Contractors.
+This information must match your application to sit for the NASCLA Accredited Examination.